tagtogorg/tagtog-doc/collaboration.md

 <div class="two-third-col">
   <h2>Permissions</h2>
-    <p>You can find below the permissions available in tagtog.
+    <p>tagtog role-based access control helps you manage what users can do in a project, and what areas they have access to.
+You can find below the permissions available in tagtog.
 Each role has a set of permissions associated.</p>
     <table style="width:150%">
       <tr>
         <th>Realm</th>